 Former Government Officials

-This background provides the group with unmatched experience and insight into the merger review process and the substantive analysis that will be applied to transactions in these and other industries.
+This background provides the group with significant experience and insight into the merger review process and the substantive analysis that may be applied to transactions in these and other industries.

 Shaping U.S. Antitrust Policy

 Weil has the international reach and experience to handle multinational reviews of mergers and acquisitions with competition lawyers in the United States and European Union.
 In countries where Weil does not have offices, we have developed strong and effective collaborative relationships with the best local competition law firms.

 - Weil represented Abbott Laboratories, a global, broad-based health care company, in its acquisition of Alere Inc., a global leader in point of care diagnostics, in a deal valued at approximately $5.3 billion.
 Weil obtained antitrust clearance, with only limited divestitures required, from the U.S. Federal Trade Commission.

 - Weil also represented Abbott Laboratories in its $225 million acquisition of Tendyne Holdings Inc., a clinical stage medical device company.
 Antitrust clearance was obtained without issuance of a Second Request.

 - Weil represented AbbVie, a global biopharmaceutical company, in its acquisition of Pharmacyclics, Inc., a transaction valued at $21 billion, which closed without the U.S. Federal Trade Commission issuing a Second Request.